 At SailCoach, we are committed to making a lifelong impact on everyone we encounter.
 We measure our success not solely by sailing achievements but also by the personal growth and achievements of our TY students.
 Our coaches are firm believers in the potential of all young people to succeed and realise their true capabilities.
 During their school transition year, we aim to equip them with a valuable set of life skills, enabling them to excel in various aspects of life, including academic success in the Leaving Cert.
 Our goal is to empower them for a bright and promising future.

-The day will start at 08:30, with students making their breakfast and packing lunches for the day in their TY apartment, then meeting at 10:30 at our Valencia SailBase for a physical training activation session.
+The day will start at 08:30, with students making their breakfast and packing lunches for the day in their TY apartment, then meeting at 10:30 at the SailBase for a physical training activation session.
 These physical training sessions will be conducted by our in-house S&C coaches, with care being taken that the exercises are suitable for that age group, ensuring their safety.

 A briefing will follow what the coach plans for the day’s sailing sessions and point out the areas where the coach intends to focus, considering the prevailing weather conditions.
 After a short lunch, students will go afloat for the race training session, which could last between two to three hours, again depending on the weather forecast.

 After sailing, the S&C coach will take control of the group, running a recovery session that sometimes involves an ice bath or swims.
 There will be a debrief on the day’s activities either before or after dinner at a local restaurant.
 There will be some time set aside in the evening to relax before bed by 22:30… then it will start all over again.